Bugswriter/tuxi/README.md

 <h1 align="center">TUXI</h1>
-<p align="center">A CLI tool that scrapes Google search results and SERPs that provides instant and concise answers for your questions.</p>
+<p align="center">A CLI tool that scrapes Google search results and SERPs that provides instant and concise answers.</p>

 ##